victorhgo/Core-Bank-Infrastructure/README.md

 by Victor Correa

-This is an educational project developed with the main goal of providing a practical environment for learning and applying key concepts related to relational database design such as implementation, maintenance within the context of a simplified banking infrastructure system.
+This is an educational project developed with the main goal of providing a practical environment for learning and applying key concepts related to relational database design such as implementation and maintenance in the context of a simplified banking infrastructure system.
 Its targeted to be a complete, reproducible study environment where different layers of a financial application can be implemented and tested.

 - [Motivation](#motivation)